Time Pressure in Software Engineering: A Systematic Review: Definition, metrics, and previous theoretical work in software engineering

-~\citet{basten2017role} presented a literature review and a research agenda basis for future studies.
-Part of the research agenda is a call for methodological pluralism, as the author argued that previous works did not use qualitative research methods. ~\citet{basten2017role}) also argued for research agenda conceptualization (e.g., better definitions of time pressure), research on contemporary development approaches, such as Agile and Scrum, better definitions of the role of the context of time pressure to better understand the diverse results, and empirical validation in the form of replication studies.
+\citet{basten2017role} present a literature review and a research agenda basis for future studies.
+Part of the research agenda is a call for methodological pluralism, as the author argued that previous works did not use qualitative research methods. \citet{basten2017role}) also argue for research agenda conceptualization (e.g., better definitions of time pressure), research on contemporary development approaches, such as Agile and Scrum, better definitions of the role of the context of time pressure to better understand the diverse results, and empirical validation in the form of replication studies.

 Last, our previous work~\cite{kuutila2017reviewing} presented a computer-aided literature review and introduced testable hypotheses related to time pressure from fields other than software engineering.
-The paper presented a list of testable hypotheses in software engineering related to time pressure derived from fields other than software engineering; for example, under time pressure fewer test runs of tester feedback are provided, or more bugs are introduced to the code in more complex classes near deadlines.
+The paper presented a list of testable hypotheses in software engineering related to time pressure derived from fields other than software engineering.
+For example, under time pressure, fewer test can run and hence less feedback is provided, or more bugs are introduced to the code in more complex classes near deadlines.
 Additionally, that paper formed the foundation for this paper.